rucesocial/ScriptableObjectFieldCopier/README.md

-# WARNING!
-# Currently it is not copying the values directly, it is copying the references, so if the value changes, all other scriptable objects are changed.

 # 🌟Scriptable Object Field Copier 🌟

 "Scriptable Ojbect Field Copier" is a time-saving tool for Unity, allowing swift and precise copying of ScriptableObject data.
 It supports selective field copying, batch pasting, and even works with private fields marked with [SerializeField].
 With Undo History integration and a user-friendly interface, it's an essential asset for efficient Unity project management.